-When you approach your lender or a trusted mortgage broker in Hull to enquire about removing a name from a mortgage, they will have to be sure that the remaining applicant on the deal is able to afford their mortgage completely, without the assistance of another party.
+If you do approach a dedicated Mortgage Broker in Hull for advice about removing a name from a mortgage, they need to be certain that the remaining applicant on the is able to and afford their mortgage completely as a sole applicant.

-Each of you will have to receive a full affordability assessment regardless of whether you have kept up to date with your mortgage payments or not.
-You may even be able to prove that you have been paying your mortgage payments without any help from your ex, but this will not change the fact their name is tied into the deal and you’ll still need to pass the lenders checks.
+Both of you are required to have a full affordability assessment carried out on both of you even if you have kept p with mortgage payments or not.
+Sometimes, an applicant has managed to prove that they have been paying the mortgage payments without any help from their ex.
+However, this will not change the fact that their name is still linked into the deal and you still need to pass the lender’s check.

-At this point in the process, we often find that people have someone already ready and willing, who can step in and replace the ex-partner on your mortgage.
-This is usually a family member, a close and trusted friend or in some cases, a new partner altogether.
+Around this time in the process, our team often find that people have already sorted out someone who will step in and replace the ex-partner on your mortgage.
+Normally, the person who steps in is either a family member, a close friend or a new partner altogether.

-Even if you have a verbal or written agreement between you both that your ex will be the one maintaining payments, this is not legally binding in the eyes of the lender and you will be deemed responsible.
+Regardless of if you have a verbal or written agreement between you both that states that your ex will be the one managing payments, it is not legally binding in the eyes of the lender so you will be deemed responsible.

-Some lenders are more generous as regards how much they’ll lend you than others.
-Some are strict and some may be more lenient, with any existing mortgage commitments being a large factor in this during these circumstances.
-We will take this into account when recommending the most suitable lender to apply for a mortgage agreement in principle with.
+You may find that a number of lenders are more generous than others when it comes to the amount they will lend to you.
+One may be strict and the other may be more lenient with them looking into your current mortgage commitments being a large factor in this during these circumstances.
+This is something we will take into consideration when recommending the most appropriate lender to apply for a mortgage agreement in principle with:

-For many homeowners, depending on varying factors, the option to have more than one and even more than two mortgages on different properties is a possibility.
-There will be a lot for your lender and their credit scoring systems to assess when you apply for a second mortgage.
+Depending on a variety of circumstances, many homeowners may have the option to have more than one and even more than two mortgages on different properties.
+This will involve a lot of things to be assessed from your lender and their credit scoring system if you were looking to apply for a second mortgage.

-The main factor, much like above, is determining whether or not you can afford this route.
-If you are applying for multiple mortgages and are failing, this could have a very negative effect on your credit score.
+The overall reason for carrying out these tasks is to determine whether or not you can afford this route.
+In the circumstance where you are applying for multiple mortgages and are failing, this could negatively impact your credit score.

-As a fast & friendly mortgage broker in Hull, we have the ability to perform a search for you without damaging your credit file.
-Once we have keyed in all of your information, we can provide you with an estimation of the maximum amount that you will be able to borrow.
+One of the many benefits of approaching a reputable Mortgage Broker in Hull, like ourselves, is that we are able to carry out a search for you without harming your credit file.
+As soon as we have keyed in all of your information, we can give you an estimation of the maximum borrowing capacity.

-Moving home is already a stressful enough experience and if you add that to a complex situation like a divorce or a separation, it can sometimes all get a bit too much.
-Get in touch with a mortgage advisor in Hull today and we will see how we can help you.
+The aspect of moving home is already a stressful experience so adding a challenging situation like a divorce or separation can sometimes add some extra weight to the situation.
+Speak to a Mortgage Advisor in Hull today to see how we can help you.